 David Vanterpool, Assistant Coach

-David Vanterpool finished his second season with the Trail Blazers in 2013-14 after spending the previous two seasons as Director of Pro Personnel for the Oklahoma City Thunder.
-A member of the Trail Blazers’ 2010 NBA Summer League coaching staff, Vanterpool played for European power CSKA Moscow from 2005-07, winning a Euroleague title there before becoming an assistant coach with the club upon retirement.
+David Vanterpool completed his fourth regular season with the Trail Blazers in 2015-16 after spending the previous two seasons as Director of Pro Personnel for the Oklahoma City Thunder.
+Named an assistant coach on the Canadian Men’s National Team in 2015, Vanterpool played for European power CSKA Moscow from 2005-07, winning a Euroleague title there before becoming an assistant coach with the club upon retirement.
 He earned an All-Euroleague Second Team selection during the 2003-04 season while playing for Italian champion Montepaschi Siena.
 Vanterpool won a CBA Championship with the Yakima Sun Kings, and was CBA MVP before being called up to the Washington Wizards, where he appeared in 22 games in 2000-01.
 He also spent time with the Detroit Pistons and New Jersey Nets.
 As a senior at Montgomery Blair High School in Silver Spring, Maryland, he was a first team All-Met selection, and went on to play college basketball at St. Bonaventure University.
 In 1995 he was named First Team Atlantic-10, and in 2005 St. Bonaventure University inducted him into their Athletic Hall of Fame.

 Nate Tibbetts, Assistant Coach